 Hereditary Cancer in Clinical Practice's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.

 Speed of publication

 Hereditary Cancer in Clinical Practice offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
 Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF.

 Online publication in Hereditary Cancer in Clinical Practice gives you the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other articles).

 Promotion and press coverage

 In addition, articles published in Hereditary Cancer in Clinical Practice may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Hereditary Cancer in Clinical Practice.
-A list of articles recently press-released by journals published by BioMed Central is available here.
+A list of articles recently press-released by journals published by BMC is available here.

-For further information about the advantages of publishing in a journal from BioMed Central, please click here.
+For further information about the advantages of publishing in a journal from BMC, please click here.